Table of Contents

 Yes!
 In fact, one of our favorite things to do in the summer is crisscross Yosemite and go from Fresno and Oakhurst or Groveland to Mammoth via Highway 120.

-However, note that the Tioga Pass Entrance, the only entrance on the east side of Yosemite, is not open year-round, and, as of now, you need a reservation to pass through the park, so plan accordingly.
+However, note that the Tioga Pass Entrance, the only entrance on the east side of Yosemite, is not open year-round, and you to pay to pass through the park, so plan accordingly.

 Have Us Plan Your California Trip